 - We have no details suggesting that it would be taken up by the US government into Section 508.

-- After WCAG 2.2 is released it will likely be referenced at some point by accessibility advocates in settlement agreements and litigation – but not until the second half of 2021 at the earliest.
+- After WCAG 2.2 is released, it will likely be referenced at some point by accessibility advocates in settlement agreements and litigation – but not until 2022 at the earliest.

 - Some US states, organizations, and higher education institutions adopted WCAG 2.1 in the first year while others remain on 2.0.
 Some organizations are likely to adopt the latest while others will hold back.
 We work with several organizations that have already begun to assess their level of conformance to the new WCAG criteria to understand the delta between their current practices and the proposed guidelines.

 - The standards body who created EU Standard EN 301 549 is in process of examining WCAG 2.2 criteria for proposed inclusion in the EU standard as evidenced in working pages on the ETSI labs site.

 - Any effort to specify web standards for use in websites under Title III of the ADA by the Department of Justice or congress is likely several years away at best (if at all).
 However, we do expect the DOJ to take a more proactive stance in regard to digital accessibility more similar to what was done during the Obama administration with the latest notice of rulemaking on Non-discrimination for web accessibility under Title II (covering state and local government) of the ADA.
 Depending on how Title II rulemaking goes Title III (covering public accommodations) could be next.

 Those who consider inclusion as an important aspect of doing business and those with public websites subject to the ADA will want to track these updates as something to consider during the design of new digital content.
 For those interested, contributions or comments to the W3C are welcome.